w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 a low lead-time and Approval/Support curves with slightly sharper reductions in their thresholds for passing, given that it is invoked with a sense of urgency.

-For more information about how to cancel a referendum see the [advanced how-to guides](./learn-guides-polkadot-opengov#cancel-or-kill-a-referendum).
+For more information about how to cancel a referendum, see the [advanced how-to guides](./learn-guides-polkadot-opengov#cancel-or-kill-a-referendum).

 :::info Blacklisting